 Upon enrollment, you will create your own password.
-This Online Password will give you access to your accounts.
-This password can be changed within using the options button.
+This online password will give you access to your accounts.
+This password can be changed within online banking under the Customer Service tab.
 We recommend that you change your password regularly.
-John Marshall Bank will act on instructions received under your password.
-For security purposes, it is recommended that you memorize this Online password and do not write it down.
+For security purposes, it is recommended that you memorize this online password and do not write it down.
 You are responsible for keeping your password, account numbers, and other account data confidential.

 Although there are no fees for accessing your accounts through John Marshall Bank Online, you may be asked to designate a payment account for selected services such as Bill Pay.
 You agree to pay promptly all fees and charges for services provided under this Agreement and authorize us to charge the account that you have designated as the payment account or any other account for the fees.